codacy/docs/docs/faq/troubleshooting/error-line-endings.md

 1. Find the files in your repository that include CR line endings.

     !!! tip
-        On *nix operating systems, including macOS, you can use the utility `file` to detect files in your repository that use CR line endings.
+        On *nix operating systems including macOS, you can use the command `file` to detect files in your repository that use CR line endings.
 For example, run the following command on the root of your repository:

         ```bash
         find . -type f -exec file {} \; | grep "CR line"